Preconstruction And Delivery

 Owners usually get the best value from design-build construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Program Alignment And Design Kickoff is treated as a decision gate, not a box-checking exercise.
+Program Alignment, Georgetown Site Visit, And Utility Confirmation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Concept Pricing And Consultant Coordination is treated as a decision gate, not a box-checking exercise.
+Concept Pricing With Williamson County Market Rates And Consultant Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Permit-track Document Development is treated as a decision gate, not a box-checking exercise.
+Permit-track Document Development For City Of Georgetown Building Inspections is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.